-Skull expansion is the underlying cause of hair loss (androgenetic alopecia) in men and women.
-This radical new theory explains how adult skull growth and head shape changes can cause severe hair loss and extreme baldness.
+Skull expansion is the underlying cause of hair loss in men and women.
+This radical new theory explains how adult skull growth and head shape changes can cause severe hair loss and extreme baldness from androgenetic alopecia.

 alopecia is by far the most common type of hair loss, affecting a

 massive 80% of men and up to 50% of women.
 In women, it usually develops